In JavaScript, there are three keywords used for variable declaration: "var", "let", and "const"

 var a;

-Re-Declaration under different scope
+Re-Declaration under the different scope

-let and const print data depending on their scope.
+- let and const print data depending on their scope.

 var a = 1;